 Periodontal Therapy What to Expect

-During your visit, Dr. O’Malley will screen for the signs of gum disease and ask you about your medical history, lifestyle habits and prescribed medications in an effort to provide the most personalized dental care.
-We will also make individualized recommendations for at home oral hygiene to maintain healthy gums between visits.
+During your visit, Dr. O’Malley will screen for the signs of gum disease.
+He will ask you about your medical history, lifestyle habits and prescribed medications in an effort to provide the most personalized dental care.
+We will also make individualized recommendations for at-home oral hygiene to maintain healthy gums between visits.

 Gum disease has two distinct stages, each characterized by specific signs and symptoms.
-Dr. O’Malley will discuss any findings and offer appropriate treatment designed to restore healthy gums, stabilize your oral health and provide guidance for long term maintenance.
+Dr. O’Malley will discuss findings and offer treatments designed to restore healthy gums, stabilize your oral health, and provide guidance for long term maintenance.

 Treatment options can include: